 Price action trading is a technique that works without an indicator.
-Instead, scalpers analyse candlestick graphs and support and resistance levels to decipher the same information that they would extract from, for example, Bollinger bands or a simple moving average (SMA) line.
+Instead, forex scalpers analyse elements of technical analysis, focusing on price only.
+This is observed through candlestick charts, using support and resistance levels and trendlines to decipher the same information that they would extract from a technical indicator.
 By conducting an in-depth analysis of price, traders can then make an informed decision based on trend continuations and will only scalp a trade if the target has the appropriate risk-reward ratio.

 A Bollinger band chart is effective at showing the volatility of the forex market, which is useful for scalpers as their trades tend to be so rapid, usually within a maximum of 5 minutes for each position.
 Bollinger band scalping is particularly effective forex scalping indicator for currency pairs with low spreads in the forex market, as these are the least volatile and if executed correctly, can gain the forex scalper multiple profits at once.
 These include a mix of major and minor currency pairs such as the EUR/USD, GBP/USD and EUR/JPY.